-Figure 4: Typical detector circuit wiring
+Figure 4 : Typical zone circuit wiring

-Connect an end-of-line (EOL) capacitor (provided in the panel's accessory pack) across the terminals of the last device on each circuit to allow the wiring to be monitored.
+Connect an end-of-line (EOL) capacitor (provided in the panel 's accessory pack) across the terminals of the last device on each circuit to allow the wiring to be monitored.
+Unused zone circuits must also have an EOL capacitor fitted at the panel terminals.